 (Spelaeornis longicaudatus)

-They are endemic to rainy forests of Khasi Hills of Northeast India.
+They are endemic to the rain forests of the Khasi Hills of Northeast India.
 Due to habitat loss, this bird is one of the threatened birds in India.

 (Yuhina bakeri)